Yemen sends more troops to militant-held town

 Neighbouring Saudi Arabia and the United States - which long backed Saleh as a key to its "counter-terrorism" policy - fear political paralysis over Saleh's fate could embolden al Qaeda's regional, Yemen-based wing.

-They supported plans to end his 33 years in power by granting him immunity from prosecution over the deaths of protesters in the uprising.
+They support plans to end his 33 years in power by granting him immunity from prosecution over the deaths of protesters in the uprising.

-Saleh, who formally handed power to his deputy Abd-Rabbu Mansour Hadi in November, headed to the United States on Monday for medical treatment, after travelling to Oman on Sunday, the state news agency Saba said.
-Saleh said in a parting speech he would return to Yemen.
+Saleh, who formally handed power to his deputy Abd-Rabbu Mansour Hadi in November, travelled to Oman Sunday and is due to travel to the United States for medical treatment soon, though he said in a parting speech he would return to Yemen.

-Gunmen fired on a main oil pipeline in an area southwest of the capital Sanaa on Monday, setting it on fire, the Interior Ministry said on its website.

-It was the second attack this month in the area on the pipeline, the ministry said.
-The line, which carries crude from oilfields in Maarib province to export facilities on the Red Sea coast, has been repeatedly blown up by disgruntled tribesmen.

 TALKS FALL THROUGH

-Dahab had said he would withdraw from Radda on condition that Islamic law was enforced there and that jailed comrades and his brother Nabil were released.
+Dahab had said he would withdraw from Radda on condition that a council was set up to govern the town under Islamic law and that several jailed comrades, including his brother Nabil, were released.
 But talks fell through.

-Another said soldiers at checkpoints outside the town said the reinforcements were meant to back an attack on the town.
+Another said soldiers at checkpoints outside the town informed him that the reinforcements were meant to back an attack on the town.

-A tribal official involved in negotiating with Dahab on the government's behalf said other tribesmen were taking positions in the town and getting ready to fight.
+A tribesman involved in negotiating with Dahab on the government's behalf said other tribesmen were taking positions in the town and getting ready to fight.

 "The fighters are equipped with machine guns, mortar shells, rocket-propelled grenades and shoulder-borne rockets.
 Shop owners have moved their goods into storehouses outside the town and the situation could explode at any moment," he said.

-Militants shot dead a prison officer on Monday in Dhamar province, just south of Sanaa, a security official told Reuters.
+Militants shot dead a prison officer Monday in the province of Dhamar, just south of Sanaa, a security official told Reuters.

-Earlier, a spokesman for the militant group Ansar al-Sharia (Partisans of Islamic law) said militants had ambushed and killed the head of the prison.
+Earlier, a spokesman for the militant group Ansar al-Sharia (Partisans of Islamic law) said militants had ambushed and killed Saleh al-Jabri, the head of the prison.
+The security official said his rank was that of officer.

-A military committee set up to normalise the situation after Saleh stepped down called on military and security bodies to release all those detained during the anti-Saleh protests in the past year, the Saba news agency said.
+A military committee set up to normalise the situation after Saleh stepped down called on military and security bodies to release all those detained during the anti-Saleh protests in the past year, the state news agency Saba said.

-The World Bank on Monday lifted a funding freeze to Yemen and said it would resume relations with the new government.
-It closed its office in March due to unrest.
+The World Bank Monday lifted a funding freeze to Yemen and said it would resume relations with the new power-sharing government.
+It closed its office in March 2011 due to political unrest.

 Despite his departure, many Yemenis fear Saleh and his supporters will continue to hold sway over the country.

-Hundreds of air force officers and staff gathered outside Hadi's residence on Monday demanding the resignation of their commander, Saleh's half-brother, whom they accuse of corruption.
+Hundreds of members of the air force gathered outside Hadi's residence in the capital Monday demanding the resignation of their commander, Saleh's half-brother, whom they accuse of corruption.

 Workers at the al-Anad air base in the southern province of Lahej went on strike and said they would not resume work until General Mohammed Saleh al-Ahmar resigned, a worker there said.

-(Additional reporting by Mohammed Mukhashaf in Aden; writing by Isabel Coles; editing by Myra MacDonald)
+(Additional reporting by Mohammed Mukhashaf in Aden; writing by Isabel Coles; editing by Philippa Fletcher and Robert Woodward)